krissydotnet/100-days-of-code/log.md

 **Thoughts:** Did some practice with transforms: scale, skewX, skewY, rotate, ::after, ::before.
 Some of the lessons on edX HTML5 for article, section left me with some questions.
 When should I use them and it differs from what I've learned so far on freecodecamp and Prograte which uses divs instead of article and section.

 **Link to work:** None today.

+### Day 5 & 6:  September 16 - 17, 2018

+**Today's Progress**:  Learned about transforms and animations.
+I completed the Applied Visual Design section of freecodecamp.

+**Thoughts:** I worked on this while on vacation so I didn't have a lot of time to practice.
+I practiced working with animations and transforms.
+I was going to add some animations to my dotnetmomma project.

+**Link to work:** None today.